Content Delivery Options

 There are many commercially available CDNs.
 If you are a Beacon Enterprise or Express publisher, Brightcove is your CDN solution.
 If you are a Beacon Enterprise publisher, then you can choose to deliver your content using the Brightcove CDN or over any CDN that Beacon supports.

 Can I deliver my content without a CDN?

 If you are expecting low volumes of traffic or have complete control over traffic to your videos, you may not need a CDN to serve your videos.
 For example, some publishers want to distribute their content on an internal wiki or private network.
 It is possible that your system can handle delivery of media without requiring an external CDN.
-If you would like more information on how Brightcove can support this set-up, please contact Brightcove Customer Support or your Account Manager.
+If you would like more information on how Brightcove can support this set-up, please contact Brightcove Customer Support or your Customer Success Manager.